 Culinary highlights of our Austin visit included eating donuts at Gourdough’s Big Fat Donuts, sushi at Uchiko and Tex Mex at both Maria’s Taco Xpress and Polvo’s Downtown.
 We washed it all down with beer, coffee and avocado margaritas – as one does in Austin.

-Cincinnati may be less famous for its food compared to other cities on this list but don’t count out Ohio’s City of Seven Cities.
+Cincinnati may be less famous for its food compared to other cities on this list but don’t count out Ohio’s City of Seven Hills.
 The salt-of-the-earth city has a burgeoning food scene and two iconic foods to call its own.

 We specifically drove to Cincinnati to eat those two foods with no regrets.
 What can we say?
 We love ice cream and we love chili.
 Apparently, we also love chili topped with spaghetti and cheddar cheese.

 Eating ice cream was our top priority when we visited Cincinnati and not just because we had arranged a private tour at Graeter’s Ice Cream.
 The family-owned ice cream factory produces what may be the best ice cream in America with its labor-intensive French Pot small batch process.
 We adore every flavor but especially the Black Cherry Chocolate Chip chock full of chocolate chunks.

 Chili was our second priority – specifically Cincinnati Chili made with spaghetti, chili and shredded cheddar cheese.
 Known as 3-Way Chili, this Greek-inspired local specialty is cooked with cinnamon, nutmeg and hints of chocolate.
 It’s a must-eat noodle dish for anybody who loves comfort food with a kick.